-Citizens, insurance companies, salvage dealers rebuilders, demolishers, salvage pools and vehicle removal operators are required to obtain a salvage certificate, nonrepairable certificate, or certificate of title for each salvage or nonrepairable vehicle in their possession.
+Citizens, insurance companies, auto recyclers (salvage dealers, demolishers, rebuilders, or scrap metal processors), salvage pools, and vehicle removal operators are required to obtain a salvage certificate, nonrepairable certificate, or certificate of title for each salvage or nonrepairable vehicle in their possession.
 If the vehicle is demolished or processed by removing parts, the licensee must also notify DMV of this action.

 A vehicle that is declared salvage cannot be operated on the highways of the Commonwealth and may not be registered as long as there is an active salvage certificate.

 - A salvage dealer to sell vehicle components or parts to unlicensed persons.

 - An individual to dispose of a salvage vehicle that was acquired for their own use if it was acquired in good faith and not to avoid the provisions of the salvage laws.